cunni319/plasma_GCA_2023/README.md

 > ../src/classifying_active_vs_inactive_v2/03_random_forest_results.ipynb

-This script reads in the results for 10-fold cross-validation between GCA groups and healthy controls.
-Each section specifies the specific threshold for the results (*e.g.*, Active GCA vs. Healthy controls top 25 proteins, Inactive GCA vs. Healthy controls all proteins).
-The results are presented for all thresholds.
+This script reads in the results for leave-one-out-cross-validation between paired Active and Inactive GCA samples when using all proteins in the classifier.

->

 ## Installation